In January of 2009, Pete and Gregor played a

 that surprise performers are liable to join us.

-In 2012 Pete and Gregor managed to persuade pianist Jim Leighton to join
+In 2012 Pete and Gregor persuaded pianist Jim Leighton to join

 them on the tour for a couple of nights.
 Jim had never fly fished before but soon became

 'hooked'.
 In 2013 Jim joined them for the complete tour and has been a